 Vibro (aggregate) piers are the construction of stiff aggregate piers to reinforce fine-grained soils.
-It’s a technique first developed by our company founder, Johann Keller, that we’ve used on thousands of projects since.
+It’s a technique first developed by our company founder, Johann Keller, that has been used on thousands of projects since.

 Common uses